 Two primary depressive disorders are considered disabilities.
 For you to claim that you have a disability, a doctor must diagnose you with one of these disorders, and you must receive treatment.
-Even if treatment is not ongoing or frequent because you are in remission, you must be able to show that you have been diagnosed with one of these disorders and received some type of treatment currently or in the past.
+Even if treatment is not ongoing or frequent because you are in remission, you must be able to show that you have been diagnosed with one of these disorders and received some type of treatment in the past.

 Major Depressive Disorder

 Persistent Depressive Disorder (Dysthymia)

 Persistent depressive disorder, also called dysthymia, is a condition where depressive symptoms last two years or more.
 For this diagnosis to be given, symptoms must persist consistently for at least two years.
 There may be cycles where symptoms are less severe, but they are always present.

 ADA Disability Protections

 The Americans with Disabilities Act of 1990, commonly referred to as the ADA, offers protections to people with disabilities.
 Even if your disability is not severe and debilitating enough to prevent you from working altogether, you are still protected by the ADA.
 This means that your employer cannot discriminate against you due to your disability, and you must be allowed, among other things, to take time off for treatment as necessary.

-There are other protections under the ADA as well; for example, state and local government agencies cannot discriminate against you because of your disability.
+There are other protections under the ADA, as well; for example, state and local government agencies cannot discriminate against you because of your disability.
 Telecommunications and transportation organizations also cannot discriminate against you or must make accommodations for your disability.
 While you are under no obligation to report a disability to your employer or any other entity, it is important to understand that employers only have to accommodate those disabilities they are aware of.
-It is up to you to disclose your disability and request such accommodations as changes in schedule for treatment.
+It is up to you to disclose your disability and request accommodations, such as changes in your work schedule due to treatment.